juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 When this happens, [Check Mount Pod events](./troubleshooting.md#check-mount-pod) to debug.
 Note that `Pending` state usually indicates problem with resource allocation.

-In addition, when kubelet enables the preemption, the Mount Pod may preempt application resources after startup, resulting in repeated creation and destruction of both the Mount Pod and the application pod, with the Mount Pod event saying:
+In addition, when kubelet enables the preemption, the Mount Pod may preempt application resources after startup, resulting in repeated creation and destruction of both the Mount Pod and the application Pod, with the Mount Pod event saying:

 ```
 Preempted in order to admit critical Pod